 Content marketing is a powerful business strategy that attracts leads and drives sales.
 However, it comes with significant time and financial investment, so you need to validate topics for it: what interests your audience, whether it solves a pain point, and, most importantly for your business, search intent.

 To reap the most benefit for your bottom line, your content marketing strategy should target keywords with high purchase intent.
 This means ranking for search terms that indicate the searcher is almost ready to make a purchase and just needs a little nudge to convert.

 Honing in on these types of keywords can improve your bottom line.
 By creating content that focuses on high-intent keywords, your website will appeal to (and be discovered by) visitors who are at the buying stage of their customer journey.

 In this article, we’ll take a deep dive into how you can use data to identify high purchase intent keywords to boost your content marketing and drive more conversions.

 What are high purchase intent keywords?

-- Transactional – buy, top, order, discount
+- Transactional – Buy, order, discount, price, coupon

-Why to use high intent keywords in content marketing
+Why use high-intent keywords in content marketing

-Google recognizes that users are no longer following a linear path from awareness to purchase.
-Instead, users are searching by intent and looking to get immediate answers.
-As a result, keyword intent shouldn’t be ignored when planning your content marketing strategy.
+Google recognizes that users no longer follow a linear path from awareness to purchase.
+Instead, they search according to intent and hope to find immediate answers.

-Keyword intent can be used to target potential customers at various stages of the buyer journey.
-Informational keywords should be incorporated into informative and helpful content pieces aimed at consumers who are still in the awareness stage of the buyer journey.
-Meanwhile, using high intent keywords will enable you to reach consumers in the consideration and conversion stages of the marketing funnel.
+Keyword intent can target potential customers at various stages of the buyer journey.
+Informational keywords should be integrated into educational content pieces aimed at consumers who are still in the awareness stage.
+Meanwhile, high-intent keywords will reach consumers in the consideration and conversion stages of your marketing funnel.